Le Testament Du Docteur Cordelier is a 1959 France TV horror drama by Jean Renoir. Starring Jean-Louis Barrault, Teddy Bilis and Sylviane Margollé.

-In the same scene we don't get to see the wire being strapped tightly
+In the same scene we don't get to see the wire being strapped tightly around the

 In the major fight scene in Murtagh's house between Jet Li's thugs, Gibson, Russo and Glover there are many many small cuts to remove scenes of contact.
 This includes punches, kicks and the knife scenes.
-A pregnant Russo
+A pregnant Russo beating a

-beating a thug is trimmed as is Jet Li kicking Russo in the head as she enters the door.
+thug is trimmed as is Jet Li kicking Russo in the head as she enters the door.

-Towards the end, when the Chinese family is brought to the forgery workshop, and the old character goes to his his uncle, we don't get to see the guy's neck
+Towards the end, when the Chinese family is brought to the forgery workshop, and the old character goes to his his uncle, we don't get to see the guy's neck being

-being snapped.
+snapped.
 The implication still remains though.

 During the car chase on the freeway the death of the Chinese man is cut.
 On The US DVD you see an obviously fake floppy dummy hit by the bus, but the UK DVD cuts before the impact

-sight of two men in a car just about to be hit by a train was deleted
+of two men in a car just about to be hit by a train was deleted

 A warehouse fight is missing the sight of a man shot in the head and a man having is back broken in a scissor hold.

-The final scene is considerably cut in the same
+The final scene is considerably cut in the same way,

-way, including Gibsons repeated Headbutt to Jet Li.
+including Gibsons repeated Headbutt to Jet Li.
 Also as in Goldeneye the sound volume is reduced to make the fight impacts less severe.

 Let's Kill Uncle is a 1966 USA comedy horror thriller by William Castle.
 Starring Nigel Green, Mary Badham and Pat Cardi.